Seiya Suzuki Player Props: Cubs vs. Mets

 Seiya Suzuki At The Plate

-- Suzuki is hitting .283 with seven doubles, a triple, six home runs and 17 walks.
+- Suzuki has eight doubles, a triple, six home runs and 18 walks while hitting .285.

-- Among the qualifying batters in MLB, he ranks 40th in batting average, 27th in on-base percentage, and 38th in slugging.
+- Among qualified hitters in baseball, he ranks 37th in batting average, 24th in on-base percentage, and 32nd in slugging.

+- In 77.1% of his games this season (27 of 35), Suzuki has picked up at least one hit, and in eight of those games (22.9%) he recorded more than one.

-- Suzuki has had at least one RBI in 41.2% of his games this year (14 of 34), with more than one RBI three times (8.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 42.9% of his games this season, Suzuki has notched at least one RBI.
+In three of those games (8.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least once 14 times this year (41.2%), including one multi-run game.
+- In 15 of 35 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.